rabendra/cross-domain-auth-app/doc/stripe_connect.md

 ## Overview

-A user (stripe customer) will purchase a listing (stripe transaction) using their credit card (stripe payment method) from the seller (stripe managed account).
+A user (stripe customer) will purchase a listing (stripe charge) using their credit card (stripe payment method) from the seller (stripe managed account).

 ## Stripe Customers
 When a user adds a payment method, we'll need to create the customer at the same time.
 Any user with a payment method on file, whether they have made a purchase or not, will exist in Stripe.